disjunction/dispace/docs/gdd/gdd_wanderer.md

  * simple clicking and swiping, making game accessible on mobile
  * swiping can add additional feel, e.g. if you're on a ship screen, then:
-    * swiping backward sends you to the previous planet
+    * swiping to the left sends you to the previous planet
     * swiping to the right sends your ship to the new unexplored planet
     * swiping down gives Planet Details screen
-    * swiping down from the planet screen sends your crew on a mission on surface
+    * swiping down from the Planet Details sends your crew on a mission on surface

 ## Game Flow